When Purple Perceived Only at Fixation: A Fixation and Distance-Dependent Color Illusion: Methods

-The "9 Purple Dots" illusion consists of 9 purple dots, arranged in a square pattern.
-Each dot has a diameter of 150\,pixel\,(px) and is separated by 300 pixel each other.
+To demonstrate this effect, a pattern of 9 purple dots [Fig.\,\ref{fig:3}(a)], a smaller sized dot pattern [Fig.\,\ref{fig:3}(b)], and a written text [Fig.\,\ref{fig:3}(c)] were developed.
+The "9 Purple Dots" illusion consists of 9 purple dots arranged in a square pattern.
+Each dot has a diameter of 150\,pixel\,(px) and is separated by 300\,pixel each other.
 The "Color-Changing Dots" illusion consists of 18 x 20 purple dots with a diameter of 50 px and a grid spacing of 25 px.
-The dots have a purple color tone, consisting of a mixture of red and blue with the absence of green (RGB:\,102,0,255; Hex:\,\#6600FF).
-The "Vanishing Poem" illusion consists of 94 words written in Arial Bold with a font size of 32 pt, the text has the same purple color tone as the dot pattern (RGB:\,102,0,255; Hex:\,\#6600FF).The text of the poem was generated using a large language model (chatGPT, OpenAI).
-The background color was chosen deterministically in a way that optimized the optical illusion.
-Partially saturated cyan or blue backgrounds were particularly effective; very bright backgrounds on the other side were less effective or prevented the optical illusion.
-For the demonstration here, a blue background color was used consisting of a mixture of the three color channels (RGB:\,73,90,158; HEX:\,\#495a9e).
+The dots have a purple color tone, consisting of a mixture of red and blue with the absence of green (Hex:\,\#6600FF).
+The "Vanishing Poem" illusion consists of 94 words written in Arial Bold with a font size of 32 pt, the text has the same purple color tone as the dot pattern.
+The text of the poem was generated using a large language model (chatGPT, OpenAI).
+For the demonstration here, a blue background color consisting of a mixture of the three color channels (HEX:\,\#495A9E).